philkrause/crypto-tracker/README.md

 Description
 ===========
 ```
-A react built site used for tracking cryto prices in real-time.
+A react site used for tracking cryto prices in real-time.
 ```